-Lauren Fisher begins her fourth season with the Radcliffe lightweight crew as an assistant coach in 2016-17.
+Lauren Fisher begins her sixth season with the Radcliffe lightweight crew as an assistant coach in 2017-18.
 Fisher came to Cambridge from Ithaca, New York, where she spent two years as an intern and assistant women’s rowing coach with her alma mater, Cornell.

 In 2014, Fisher helped lead Radcliffe to its first IRA National Championship title since 1997 and seventh overall in program history.
 The Black and White opened the season ranked third in the nation before taking over the top position on April 23 and sustaining it through the remainder of the season.
 Radcliffe finished the year with an unblemished 9-0 record and won the Eastern Sprints for the second-straight year with a course-record time.